5 Ableist Words A Parent Should Never, Ever Say In Front Of Their Kid

 If you have a ton of work on your plate, you can describe it as “overwhelming” or “too much.”
 These descriptions are also better at getting to the point of why the amount or complexity of work is frustrating.

-If someone acts in a way that you or your kid does not understand, you can describe their actions rather than calling them “crazy.”
+If someone acts in a way that you or your kid doesn’t understand, you can describe their actions rather than calling them “crazy.”
 Be specific, like “they yelled for five minutes,” instead of using ableist terms to describe them.

-And if your kid wants to describe that TikTok, “wild” is a better choice that doesn’t hurt anyone.
+And if your kid wants to describe that YouTube video, “wild” is a better choice that doesn’t hurt anyone.

 The term “lame” was created to describe someone who is disabled, has weakness, or is unable to move — and the latter two could also be related to a disability.
-In daily vernacular, people sometimes use the word “lame” to mean “boring.”
-But being disabled isn’t boring at all, and calling something “lame” may unintentionally promote disability stigma.
+But in daily vernacular, people use the word “lame” to mean “boring” or “uncool,” which can unintentionally promote disability stigma by associating disability with these negative adjectives.

 Instead of using the word “lame” to describe a movie or TV show you don’t like, you can use terms like “boring” or “not my taste,” or explain in more detail why you don’t like it.